indicium15/wasb-sbdt-inference/README.md

 │   └── wasb_inference.py
 └── model_weights/
     └── badminton_wasb_best.pth.tar
+    └── other_model_weights.pth.tar
 ```

 ## Model Weights
 Place your model weights in the model_weights directory.
 The script will automatically select the correct weight file based on the specified --weights and --model options.

 ## GPU Support
 The scripts will utilize CUDA for inference if available.
 If CUDA is not available, the scripts will fall back to using the CPU.

+## TODO
+- [ ] Add batching to improve inference speeds
+- [ ] Implement suggested inference techniques to improve the model performance.
+Refer to the paper [here](https://arxiv.org/pdf/2311.05237#subsection.3.3) to get a better understanding of this.